sergeysychov/behaviour_inject/README.md

 ## Initialization ##

 Use any of your behaviours to settle following code.
-Make shure that it starts BEFORE other behaviours, where you want the inject properties.
+Make shure that it starts BEFORE other behaviours, where you want to inject properties.

 ```
 #!c#